 PED A19 Golf Instruction (Fee) (1 hr.)
 Students will learn proper golf techniques, which will provide a foundation for a lifetime enjoyment of the sport.
+Course fee required.

 PED A21 Tumbling (1 hr.)
 Students will learn fundamental skills, techniques, terminology, and safety for performing basic tumbling skills.
 Principles of training, conditioning, and spotting are included.